 - Create video tutorials and give tips on DIY beauty treatments (your customers will appreciate you more for it).

-There is a ton more stuff that you can on social media for your brand new spa.
+There is a ton more stuff that you can do on social media for your brand-new spa.
 To get some ideas, here’s a useful guide on marketing your spa on social media and beyond.

 We all know about personalized treatments, but this is a step further.
 This is customizing your personalized treatments on a strictly individual level.
 And no, calling your guest by name or remembering the last treatment they got from your spa is not nearly enough; it’s just the bare minimum.